dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-11-04-optimizing-the-wrong-thing.md

 Thinking there's no harm or system-wide consequences of any optimization in the system causes huge damage to the whole system.

-It's not a zero value-added action, but a negative one.
+It's not a zero value-adding action, but a negative one.